MizaGBF/Rosetta-Public/readme.md

 > [!TIP]
 > Check existing cogs if you need examples of more advanced behaviors.

-The following is a template to make your own command cog, with comments:
+The following is a template to make your own Command Cog, with comments:
 ```python
 from __future__ import annotations # used for Type Hints
 import disnake